renevds/allsource-global-charts/README.md

 ### Help
 To get started you can look at the comments in `src\components\Partials\Charts\Instances\HoldersChart.jsx`.
 This is a simple chart.
+After this you can find comments in some more advanced charts if you are looking for guides.
+There is also a small comment in each script in `src/chartUtils.`

 ### Usage